Get to know the weaving community of Patacancha and learn their techniques during a hands-on experience!

 In the community of Patacancha, women are the master weavers, passing down knowledge and art from generations of mothers and grandmothers to their daughters and granddaughters.

 The tour begins at 8:30 am from Ollantaytambo (or 7:00 am if from Cusco) with the pick-up from your hotel.
-When booking the tour, you can select if you need transportation or Cusco.
+When booking the tour, you can select if you need transportation from Ollantaytambo or Cusco.
 Please, make sure you make your selection.
 The price for both transfers is the same.

 Patacancha is located deep down in the Sacred Valley, about 88 km away from Cusco.
 If you are in Cusco, we will take the paved road that goes to Ollantaytambo and from there a rural path toward the mountains (a drive of 2,5 hours in total).
 Upon arrival in Patacancha, you will be welcomed by the inhabitants with great cordiality and joy.